Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

+The procedure for a torn earlobe repair is straightforward and effective.
+Dr. Green will numb the torn earlobe and repair the tear with sutures while ensuring that patients interested in having their ears re-pierced can do so at her office in as little as two months.
 In addition to her ability to effectively suture torn earlobes, Dr. Green is an expert in all forms of earlobe rejuvenation.
 For patients experiencing sagging skin that prevents them from wearing heavier earrings, Dr. Green offers dermal fillers to boost collagen production and provide additional support to the skin.
-Scarring, as a result of facelift surgery or ear piercings, can also occur on the earlobe but can be ameliorated in Dr. Green’s office with the help of laser treatments, dermal fillers, or cortisone injections – depending on the type of scar.
-When you begin your consultation with Dr. Green, she will assess the damage and treatment area to determine the treatment, or series of treatments, that will best meet your needs.
+Scarring, as a result of facelift surgery or ear piercings, can also occur on the earlobe but can be ameliorated with the help of laser treatments, dermal fillers, or cortisone injections.
+When you consult with Dr. Green, she will assess the damage and area to determine the treatment, or series of treatments, that will help you achieve rejuvenated earlobes.

-Dr. Michele Green is an experienced, board-certified dermatologist who has been expertly treating patients in her Upper East Side, New York City office for more than 25 years.
-Frequently voted as one of the best dermatologists in New York City, Dr. Green excels at several medical and cosmetic treatments, including dermal filler injections, Botox, laser treatments, chemical peels, and other means of facial rejuvenation and anti-aging.
-When you work with Dr. Green, you can discuss your specific skin concerns and develop a customized treatment plan that meets your needs and aesthetic goals.
+Dr. Michele Green is an internationally renowned board-certified dermatologist who has been expertly treating some of the world’s most discerning men and women for more than 25 years.
+Frequently voted as one of the best dermatologists in New York City by Castle Connolly, Super Doctors, New York Magazine, and The New York Times, Dr. Green excels at both medical and cosmetic treatments, including earlobe repair surgery, dermal filler injections, laser treatments, and other therapies for facial rejuvenation and anti-aging.
+Dr. Green embraces a holistic philosophy to cosmetic dermatology, employing a “less-is-more” approach to create natural, radiant results.
+When you work with Dr. Green in her private Upper East Side office, she will discuss your skin concerns to develop a customized treatment plan that meets your needs and aesthetic goals.

-Before & After of Earlobe repair – 3 months
+Before & After: Earlobe repair – 3 months

 What causes a torn earlobe?

-While ripping the earlobe can be painful and traumatic, an expert dermatologist, such as Dr. Michele Green, can repair the ripped earlobe.
-Dr. Green uses the best cosmetic surgical techniques and dermal fillers to perform your earlobe repair and rejuvenate your torn or sagging earlobes.
+Yes!
+While tearing the earlobe can be painful and traumatic, an expert dermatologist, such as Dr. Michele Green, can repair the torn earlobe with just a few sutures.
+Dr. Green uses the best cosmetic surgical techniques to repair your earlobe and rejuvenate your torn or sagging earlobes.
 With Dr. Green performing the suture, the repair is clean, and the wound generally heals into a small, fine scar.
-Additionally, six weeks following the treatment, patients can return to Dr. Green’s office to have the earlobe pierced again.
+Additionally, three months following the treatment, patients can return to Dr. Green’s office to have the earlobe pierced again.
 Having Dr. Green perform the re-piercing ensures that the new piercing hole is the proper distance away from the repaired rip so as not to cause any further damage to the ear.

 shutterstock 65138260

-Torn earlobe repair is a simple in-office procedure performed by a board-certified dermatologist, such as Dr. Green.
-You will begin with a consultation appointment where Dr. Green will carefully assess the damage done to the earlobe and determine if you are a good candidate for an earlobe repair procedure.
+The first step in repairing a torn earlobe is consulting with an experienced board-certified dermatologist like Dr. Michele Green.
+She will carefully assess the damage done to the earlobe and determine if you are a good candidate for an earlobe repair procedure.
 She will attentively listen to your cosmetic goals and create the best repair plan for you.

-The procedure is simple, relatively quick to perform, and does not require sedation or general anesthesia.
-Rather, Dr. Green will apply local anesthesia to numb any potential pain.
+The procedure is performed in the office and does not require sedation or general anesthesia.
+Dr. Green will apply local anesthesia, numbing the torn earlobe to minimize any risk of discomfort.
 Dr. Green will then repair the torn or ripped earlobe by removing the scar tissue lining the tear and then suturing the wound together.
-The specific procedure Dr. Green uses to suture the tear will depend on the severity of the rip – whether the ear has been lightly torn or ripped all the way through.
+The specific procedure Dr. Green uses to suture the tear will depend on the severity of the rip, such as whether the ear has been lightly torn or ripped all the way through.
 Dr. Green may additionally use hyaluronic acid dermal fillers such as Juvederm or Restylane to lift and plump the lobe for patients with sagging earlobes.

 Following the treatment, Dr. Green will review the proper post-op care.
 Most patients do not require any special prescription pain medication after the treatment.
-Dr. Green typically recommends easy-to-access over-the-counter medication such as Advil or Tylenol if patients are experiencing any discomfort after treatment.
+Dr. Green typically recommends easy-to-access over-the-counter medication such as Tylenol if patients are experiencing any discomfort after treatment.
 Two weeks after the procedure, patients should return to the office to have the sutures removed.
-Six weeks after that suture removal, patients may return to have their ears re-pierced by Dr. Green.
-Re-piercing of the ears by Dr. Green guarantees that the piercings are performed safely, the new piercings are symmetrical, and the new holes are not causing additional unwanted damage to the repaired site.
+Three months after that suture removal, patients may return to have their ears re-pierced by Dr. Green.
+Dr. Green’s re-piercing of the ears guarantees that the piercings are performed safely, the new piercings are symmetrical, and the new holes are not causing additional unwanted damage to the repaired site.

 How long does it take to repair a torn earlobe?

-Each torn earlobe repair generally takes 30 minutes to perform, and both earlobes can be repaired in one visit.
-The procedure may take longer if more than one tear or piercing must be repaired.
+Each torn earlobe repair generally takes 30 minutes, and both earlobes can be repaired in one visit.
+However, the procedure may take longer depending on the severity of the tears or if more than one tear or piercing must be repaired.

 How painful is earlobe repair surgery?

-Dr. Green ensures that the surgical procedure is as painless as possible.
-At the start of the procedure, a local anesthetic is administered at the site to numb the area.
-This makes the entire process generally pain-free.
+Earlobe repair surgery is not painful, as Dr. Green ensures the procedure is numbed with lidocaine.
+At the start of the procedure, a local anesthetic is injected at the site to numb the area, making the entire process pain-free.
 There is typically no pain after the earlobe repair surgery, although Tylenol can be taken as needed.
-Any discomfort will subside within 24 hours of the procedure.
+Any discomfort from the procedure will subside within the next day.

 What are my instructions after the torn earlobe repair?

 Most patients can return to normal daily activities on the same day of the earlobe repair procedure.
 Pain medications are not typically necessary, though Tylenol can alleviate discomfort or aches.
 If there is any discomfort, it typically resolves within 24 hours post-treatment.
-Dr. Green will instruct you to apply antibiotic ointment, such as Bacitracin ointment, to the earlobe repair surgery site.
+Dr. Green will instruct you to apply antibiotic ointment, such as Bacitracin, to the earlobe repair surgery site.
 If the repair was extensive, she may have you take an oral antibiotic to prevent infection.
-You will be advised how to care for the area and use over-the-counter Steri-strips.
+After the procedure, you will be advised on how to care for the area and how to use over-the-counter Steri-strips.
 In addition, you should refrain from swimming or saunas for two weeks while the sutures are in place and the earlobe repair is healing.
 Dr. Green will have you return to the office for suture removal two weeks after the earlobe repair procedure.
-You can then schedule an appointment six weeks after suture removal for Dr. Green to re-pierce the ears.
+You can then schedule an appointment two months after suture removal for Dr. Green to re-pierce the ears.
 This timeline may be adjusted if the sensitivity of the earlobes persists after the repair.

 How long does a torn earlobe take to heal?

 The recovery is straightforward as the earlobe repair surgery will start to heal with the sutures in place.
 You should continue topical wound care and antibiotics until the sutures are removed two weeks later.
-The two weeks after torn earlobe surgery is the most important in terms of routine topical wound care, and patients must closely follow Dr. Green’s skin care instructions for the two weeks that the sutures are in place.
-Steri-strips are generally placed on the site after the stitches are removed until they fall off independently.
-The earlobe will continue to heal on its own for several months.
+The two weeks after torn earlobe surgery are the most important in terms of routine topical wound care, and patients must closely follow Dr. Green’s skin care instructions for the two weeks that the sutures are in place for full healing of the treatment area.
+Afterward, Steri-strips are generally placed on the site after the stitches are removed until they fall off independently, and the earlobe will continue to heal on its own for several months.

 When can I re-pierce my ears after an earlobe repair?

 The price for a torn earlobe repair depends on the extent of the repair involved.
 A complicated repair is more expensive than a simple earlobe repair.
 In addition, if both earlobes are involved, the cost of the surgical procedure increases.
-If you’re curious about how much it costs to fix a split earlobe, the answer will vary based on the severity of the split.
 However, for most patients, the cost of earlobe repair varies between $1,000 and $3,000 depending on the dermatologist’s expertise in performing the surgery, the complexity of the reconstructive surgery, as well as the geographic location (for example, New York’s costs may differ from San Francisco’s).

 What other plastic surgery procedures involve torn earlobe repair?

 Facelifts often involve correcting the earlobe as well.
-Many patients with a full facelift, facial plastic surgery, tummy tuck, or blepharoplasty will choose to have earlobe repair surgery performed simultaneously while under general anesthesia.
-Some patients, it should be noted, are unhappy with the shape of their earlobes after a facelift, as the position of the ear can sometimes be affected.
-After surgery, there may be a notching at the base of the earlobe without the normal curved arch.
-These patients may need a more complicated otoplasty or other surgical repair and a face or neck lift.
+Many patients with a full facelift, facial plastic surgery, tummy tuck, or blepharoplasty will choose to have earlobe repair surgery performed while under general anesthesia simultaneously.
+It’s worth noting that some patients are unhappy with their earlobes after a facelift, as the shape and position of the ear can sometimes be affected.
+After surgery, earlobes may seem elongated or distorted, and there may be a notching at the base of the earlobe without the normal curved arch.
+If you are contemplating fixing a torn earlobe in conjunction with a plastic surgery procedure, consult with a board-certified plastic surgeon with a proven track record for earlobe repairs during a plastic surgery procedure.

 How do you fix scars behind the ears from a facelift?

 The Fraxel Dual laser is an innovative skin resurfacing laser treatment that Dr. Green calls the “magic eraser” for its unique ability to target a wide range of skin concerns.
-The Fraxel laser treatment can effectively reduce the appearance of hyperpigmentation, acne scars, fine lines and wrinkles, enlarged pores, and surgical scars.
 The combination of two different wavelengths, 1927 nm, and 1550 nm, allows the Fraxel laser to be useful in treating many issues, including surgical scars on various body areas.
-The 1927 nm wavelength Thulium laser is catered to diminishing pigmentation, skin discoloration, age spots, and sun damage.
-This occurs because the specific wavelength of energy targets chromophores or colored elements within skin cells to create a local thermal reaction to diminish pigmented spots.
-The 1550 nm wavelength Erbium laser can improve skin texture, fine lines, wrinkles, and scars by focusing the energy in the deeper areas of the skin to stimulate collagen synthesis.
+The 1927 nm wavelength Thulium laser is catered to diminishing pigmentation, skin discoloration, age spots, and sun damage, while the 1550 nm wavelength Erbium laser can penetrate deeper into the skin to improve surgical skin texture, fine lines, wrinkles, and scars.
 Minimal downtime is associated with having a Fraxel procedure, so scheduling a treatment session can be done easily.

-Sometimes, the surgical scars appear red in color.
-The VBeam laser is considered the gold standard treatment for these scars.
-VBeam is a pulsed dye laser (PDL) that works via selective thermolysis, specifically targeting any red pigment in the skin.
-This makes it an ideal treatment option for surgical scars, rosacea, post-inflammatory hyperpigmentation, stretch marks, broken capillaries, and more.
-The VBeam treatment does not require any downtime whatsoever and, as an added bonus, contains a patented Dynamic Cooling Device, or DCD.
-The DCD releases a cool burst before delivering the laser beam to the skin, making the treatment very comfortable for the patient – so much so that no local anesthetic is required.
+The VBeam is a pulsed dye laser that is considered the gold standard treatment for treating red-pigmented scars.
+This laser selectively targets any red pigment in the skin, making it an ideal treatment option for surgical scars, rosacea, post-inflammatory hyperpigmentation, stretch marks, broken capillaries, and more.
+The VBeam treatment does not require any downtime whatsoever, as the laser only eliminates red pigment while leaving the surrounding skin unaffected.
+As a bonus, the VBeam contains a patented Dynamic Cooling Device that releases a cool burst before delivering the laser beam to the skin, minimizing any discomfort during treatment.
+Multiple treatment sessions spaced one month apart are typically necessary to eliminate the red pigmentation and reduce the appearance of the scar.
 No matter what your surgical scar looks like, Dr. Green has a non-invasive treatment option for you.

 How do I treat sagging earlobes?